raeldc/kojo-klibrary/README.md

 At this point I should explain that a KoJo controller does what a View+Controller do in Nooku or Joomla.
 In KoJo, the Controller and the View is combined into one controller.
 The View in KoJo is the same as a Template in Nooku or Joomla.

 The controller, `library.php` can be found inside **/classes/controller**.
 It is named `Controller_Library` and extends a parent `Controller`.
-Here you have a glimpse the practical naming convention in KoJo which will be explained later.
+Here you have a glimpse the practical naming convention in KoJo which will be explained in another article.

 Now let's take a look at the method inside the controller that lists all the books from the database.